Osage Beach, Missouri: Transportation

 There are two general aviation airports in the Osage Beach area: Grand Glaize-Osage Beach Airport, which is within the city limits, and Lee C. Fine Memorial Airport, which is located about 7 miles away in Kaiser.

 The nearest primary commercial airports are Columbia Regional Airport (about 65 miles away) and Springfield–Branson National Airport (about 93 miles away).
 The smaller Waynesville-St. Robert Regional Airport is about 53 miles away.

 US Route 54 runs through Osage Beach.
 US Route 54 runs north to Jefferson City.
 US Route 54 runs south to Camdenton.

 Infrastructure

-As Osage Beach is predominantly a resort town, as such it boasts several tourist attractions and amenities, including an outlet mall with major national brands.
+As Osage Beach is predominantly a resort town, as such it boasts several tourist attractions and amenities, including an outlet mall in the process of redevelopment.

 Healthcare

 Osage Beach is home to Lake Regional Hospital.
 Part of the Lake Regional Health system, this general medical and surgical hospital houses a trauma center and has a total of 116 beds.